DMNerd/Hackintosh/README.md

 ## Kernel Extensions

 This setup is a bit more complicated.
-It uses all the same Kexts as my old setip coincidentally.
+It uses all the same Kexts as my old setup coincidentally.
 But it needs couple of others to function properly.

 **SMC:** [VirtualSMC](https://github.com/acidanthera/VirtualSMC/releases)